bshlgrs/HyperactiveRecord/README.md

 # HyperactiveRecord

 **Note: This project doesn’t actually exist.
-I’ve just written this README in the hope that someone else finds it compelling enough to implement it.
-(Or maybe I'll implement it myself sometime.)**
+I’ve just written this README in the hope that someone else finds it compelling enough to implement it.**

 HyperactiveRecord is an ActiveRecord plugin.
 It lets you write ActiveRecord-like queries with a DSL which more closely imitates the experience of using normal objects.